arekmerta/dobsonMotorizedBase/README.md

 * Mark IV: user can select an object on the sky - and the telescope tube will be moved to this position,
 * Mark V: support for astrophotography,

+Progress register:

+Date|Phase|Achievement
-May, 2020
+May, 2020|Mark I|Completed
-Project is now entering Mark II.
-I'm developing code for the ESP32.
+May, 2020|Mark II| Developing code for the ESP32 (reading Thingy:52 heading and yaw, reading GPS/UART, LCD display on I2C, analog joystick)